 Traditionally consumed as a beverage - originally in Japanese tea ceremonies and now across the globe - matcha has expanded its repertoire far and wide, becoming a staple in the pantry of bakers and cooks, professional and amateur alike.

 The unique bitter/sweet flavour of matcha offers opportunities to create culinary treats spanning the spectrum of sweet to savoury, from matcha cakes to soba noodles, even a matcha sour cocktail (it was only a matter of time before alcohol got involved).
 Check out our matcha recipes.

 But before you go matcha-baking crazy, it’s important to note that for cooking, it’s acceptable to use culinary or cooking-grade matcha, which is made using the larger, more mature leaves of the camellia sinensis plant.
 These produce a richer, deeper green tea flavour.
 There is a slight difference between the nutritional profiles of ceremonial and Culinary matcha - however it is very slight.

 With no industry standard or benchmark available, it’s hard to ascertain you’re purchasing ceremonial-grade matcha, especially if you plan on drinking it purely for health benefits.
 A simple rule of thumb is not to go cheap.
 Any Asian grocer will stock a variety of matcha - in tins or packets.
 A quick glance at the pricing will tell you what is deemed ceremonial-grade and what isn’t.

-Or to save yourself the trouble, head on over to our shop for a selection of premium ceremonial grade matcha or cooking grade matcha.
+Or to save yourself the trouble, head on over to our Australian matcha tea store for a selection of premium ceremonial grade matcha or cooking grade matcha.